Publication Ethics and Publication Malpractice Statement

 Reviewers or referees who cannot review a manuscript quickly or do not consider themselves qualified enough to review a manuscript should notify the editor and excuse themselves from the review process.

-Since any received manuscripts for review must be treated as confidential documents, they cannot be displayed, retain, copy or discussed with others without accurate consent of the editor in chief.
+Since any received manuscripts for review must be treated as confidential documents, they cannot be displayed, retained, copied or discussed with others without accurate consent of the editor in chief.

 Reviewers should conduct the review objectively in a fair way and express their opinions clearly without imposing their personal views.